 The chants grew louder as a few more kids circled us.

 “She’s not my g-girlfriend,” I stammered.
 I looked to Coretta for some assistance, but she just stood there looking down at the ground.
 “Coretta’s got a boyfriend!
-Why don’t you kiss her, mister boyfriend?”Dr. Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+Why don’t you kiss her, mister boyfriend?”Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 “I’m not her boyfriend!”
 I shouted.
 I ran up to Coretta and gave her a slight shove; she staggered back and looked up at me, but still said nothing.
 “Leave me alone!”
 I shouted again.
 And suddenly Coretta was running, faster and faster, until she disappeared from sight.
 Appreciative laughs rose around me.
 Then the bell rang, and the teachers appeared to round us back into class.